AUC Admissions Office Hour: Tuesdays, 13.00-14.00

 Please allow for up to four (4) working days for us to answer your question.
 After opening a "call", you will receive a confirmation email and "call" number.
 Please record your number for future reference so that you avoid opening multiple cases on the same topic which could delay your response time.

 Through the digital AUC Service Desk you may also request several important official documents that may be scanned and emailed to you or can be picked up from AUC's reception desk.
-You may also ask for specific actions from the Registrar's team such as a course addition, or dropping a course, or even signaling to our team that you wish to terminate your enrolment completely.

 If you're unsure about where to submit your request, you can always send an email to email@example.com.